Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Model Training <a name="rf-model-training"></a>

-Instantiating and training our Random Forest model is done using the below code.
-We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.
+Instantiating and training the Random Forest model was done using the below code.
+I used the *random_state* parameter to ensure I got reproducible results, and this helped me understand any improvements in performance with changes to model hyperparameters.

-We also look to build more Decision Trees in the Random Forest (500) than would be done using the default value of 100.
+I also looked to build more Decision Trees in the Random Forest (500) than would be done using the default value of 100.

-Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree - we put this in place using the *max_features* parameter.
+Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree - I put this in place using the *max_features* parameter.
 This can always be refined later through testing, or an approach such as gridsearch.

 ```python
 # Instantiate our model object